Invariant Gibbs measures for $(1+1)$-dimensional wave maps into Lie groups: Global well-posedness and invariance

 \begin{remark}[Comparison with results on quasi-invariant measures] In \cite{DT21,FS22,FT22}, similar formulas as in Proposition \ref{structure:prop-Gibbs} have been used to prove the quasi-invariance of Gaussian measures under the flow of nonlinear dispersive equations.
 As in this article, the proofs in \cite{DT21,FS22,FT22} rely on estimates of space-time integrals such as in \eqref{main:eq-inv-1-p2}.
-However, there is also an alternative approach to quasi-invariance \cite{GOTW22,OT20Q,T15}, which only relies on estimates at the time $t=0$.
-In the setting of this article, this method (without further modifications of the energy) would require bounds on
+However, there is also an alternative approach to quasi-invariance in~\cite{T15}, which only relies on estimates at the time $t=0$.
+In the setting of this article, this method would require bounds on